Gaspard Cyimana

-Gaspard Cyimana (May 30, 1930 – February 6, 1982) was a Rwandan statesman, industrialist, economist, and leader of independence who served as the 1st Minister of Finance of Rwanda.
-Cyimana was one of the Founding Fathers of the Republic of Rwanda, signing the original 1961 Constitution of Rwanda and the subsequent 1962 Constitution of Rwanda.
+Gaspard Cyimana (May 30, 1930 – February 6, 1982) was a Rwandan statesman, industrialist, economist, and independence leader who served as the first Minister of Finance of Rwanda.
+He was one of the founding fathers of the Republic of Rwanda and signed both the 1961 Constitution of Rwanda and the subsequent 1962 Constitution of Rwanda.
 He was a top leader of Rwandan independence from Belgium.
 Cyimana was a leader of Hutu-Tutsi reconciliation, arguing for the necessity of a multi-ethnic society for Rwanda to be prosperous and economically feasible, and was a signer of the 1960 Entente Between the Tutsi-Hutu Youth of Rwanda.
 He served as the 1st Minister of Finance, Economic Affairs and Planning of Rwanda from 1960–1968.

-Cyimana was considered one of the primary leaders and most important political figures of the new nation.
+He was considered one of the primary leaders and most important political figures of the new nation.
 Cyimana was the most outspoken critic of nepotism and the lack of qualifications among certain officials within the 1st Republic.
 He campaigned in parliament for civil examinations, competence tests, and public announcements of all remunerations to government officials as needed reforms.
 Cyimana served as a Member of Parliament representing Byumba from 1961-1969.
 He resigned from the cabinet in 1968 as a result of the Guta Umurongo.
 He was the President of the National Chamber of Commerce and became an entrepreneur for the rest of his life.